dojo/docs/dijit/TooltipDialog.rst

 :Status: Draft
 :Version: 1.2

 A variant on Dialog Box is dijit.TooltipDialog.
-This displays the dialog box contents in a Tooltip
+This displays a tooltip that contains form elements (like a dialog).

 Although both Dialog and TooltipDialog are modal, TooltipDialog can be closed by clicking anywhere on the screen, whereas for Dialog you must click on the [x] mark of the Dialog.

-Note: TooltipDialog can only be used, in it's current state, with the button drop down style
+A TooltipDialog can only be opened as a drop down from another widget, usually `dijit.form.DropDownButton`.

 Examples
 --------